Get

 In the wild, cats hunt and eat prey, but when they do, they consume it immediately after the kill, and the meat is not processed.
 They also consume the organs, muscles, and bone, which gives them the extra nutrients they need to survive.

-Domesticated cats do not need to hunt for their food; they rely on their humans to provide them with the proper amounts of nutrients they need.
-That’s why it’s essential that you feed them a well-balanced diet and avoid feeding raw meat because of potentially harmful bacteria it may contain.
+Domesticated cats do not need to hunt for food; they rely on humans to provide them with the proper nutrients they need.
+That’s why you must feed them a well-balanced diet and avoid feeding raw meat because of the potentially harmful bacteria it may contain.

 roasted duck meat